QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 ## So What is D3FC?

-D3FC is an open source library based on D3 and written with the influence of D3.js way.
+D3FC is an open source library based on, and influenced by, D3.js.
 It is built with a variety of re-usable components.
 There are relatively low-level examples like gridlines, or very many useful chart types, such as the line, bar or area series.

 There also are higher level components made out of a number of sub-components, like linearTimeSeries, and components for financial indicators In these components, algorithms calculate new data - such as that needed for a set of Bollinger bands – and a separate renderer will draw it to the screen.
 Each component has options for customisation and many even allow customisation of the internal logic using the [decorate pattern](http://scottlogic.github.io/d3fc/components/introduction/2-decorate-pattern.html).